Scottish Water investing in Ardersier

 The below map shows the route of existing and new pipes in the area:

-The map below shows the progress of work being carried out on Stuart Street, both what has already been completed and what is planned for the next two weeks.
+The map below shows the progress of work being carried out on Stuart Street, both what has already been completed and what is planned for this week.
+During week commencing 1st May, the junction between Manse Road and Stuart Street will remain closed to traffic.
+Access to Manse Road will be via Nairn Road.
+The road closure on Stuart Street and associated diversion for through traffic remain in place.

 We will be updating this page with progress on a weekly basis.